stefan-caraiman/stefan-caraiman.github.io/_posts/2020-09-24-ifttt-gitlab-terraform.md

   * setup a **webhook** that will be triggered by **IFTTT** through **Google Assisstant**
     * Settings -> CI/CD -> Pipeline triggers

-From then on out, it was a matter of clicking and writting the necessary parameters and details in **IFTTT[IFTTT]**:
+From then on out, it was a matter of clicking and writting the necessary parameters and details in [IFTTT][IFTTT]

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/ifttt.png)